 I had the Peach Melba, a modern twist on the classic, and a lovely light way to end the meal.
 I stole a mouthful of the Chiswick chocolate mousse cake from the person beside me.
 I would have been quite happy with this option as well and loved the contrast of the passionfruit tang with the chocolate.

 If we hadn’t already eaten enough, we finished off with a generous cheese platter.
 Of course we accompanied this with some more Pinot Noir.

 The cheese platter included Maffra aged cheddar, Berry’s Creek Bellingham blue, Woodside Dairy Charleston Brie and Yarra Valley Dairy le Jack White mould.

 I am pretty sure that everyone had a wonderful time.
 Lots of good food, brilliant wine, laughs and smiles.
 I really don’t think I should have panicked, everyone did seem to enjoy themselves and we ended up leaving Chiswick just before 5pm.

-Belly Rumbles would like to acknowledge its partnership with Stoneleigh in regard to the readers’ lunch at Chiswich and the related posts.
+Belly Rumbles would like to acknowledge its partnership with Stoneleigh in regard to the readers’ lunch at Chiswick and the related posts.

 Signorelli Gastronomia - the joy of whole suckling pig